purdue-cs193-fall-2019/homework-1-sapostu/index.md

-## Welcome to GitHub Pages- Sil Apostu
+## Sil Apostu's First CS193 Homework

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.